Describe a risk you took that you thought would lead to a terrible result but ended up with a positive result: IELTS Speaking Cue Card

 How did you overcome the challenges you faced in your biology studies?

-What advice would you give to someone facing similar career choices?
+What advice would you give to someone facing similar decisions about their career path?

 Band 7